 renderStacks stores all its setups as xml in your scene file.
-If you want to reuse this setup or need to have same setup for other files, you can save the data and load in other scenes.
+If you want to reuse this setup or need the same setup for other files, you can save the data and load in other scenes.

 But, here is a challenge.
 As we have learned in GUID vs NAME section.
-When your renderStacks data is based on guid, it is highly likely the guid or node handle would not be same between scenes.
+When your renderStacks data is based on guid, it is highly unlikely the guid or node handle would be same between scenes.

 Therefore, when you save renderStacks data, you have an option to choose which data type you want to use for save.
 The default would be “Name”.

 If you plan to load this data in other max file.
 Please use this option.
 Saving as certain type doesn’t affect your scene renderStacks data.
 It is safe to choose to save as name while your scene data is guid. renderStacks will temporarily auto convert data only for save.

 When you rely on name for anything, you need to pay attention to duplicated name entities.
 When you have 2 same name objects or render elements, renderStacks can not magically figures out which one is what u want.